burggraf/ionic-react-tablegrid/README.md

 - automatically set the width of each column based on the content it contains (including the content from all detail rows)
 - function to execute on row click
 - adjustable header and row styles
+- optional headers array (if headers need to be different from the field names)
 - sortable columns with icons for "sort ascending", "sort descending"

 ## Installation